Published on ADDitudeMag.com

 his wishes in fantasy.
 This strategy shows children that we are on their side.
 When my son was eight I had to deal with his upset, angry feelings about not being allowed to eat, in one sitting, all the Halloween candy he had collected.
 With a sympathetic expression and a friendly voice, I said, "Wouldn't it be great if broccoli were bad for you and candy were good for you?"
 His angry face softened, and then he said, "Yeah, and M&Ms would have a lot of calcium!"

 Reflective Listening Scenarios

-Here are examples of reflecting back what your child is feeling:
+Here are examples of reflecting back what your angry child

 When your child complains that he can’t do his homework, instead of saying “You can do it.
 It’s not hard,” say, “You might be thinking this looks too hard and don’t want to get it wrong.”

 If you’re at a birthday party and your child is hanging around you, instead of “Don’t just stand here, go play,” try “Maybe you’re not sure if those kids want to play with you.”